pahund/rum-pum-pum/README.md

 Open up [index.html](index.html) in your favorite browser (needs to support Web Audio API).

+## Creating Optimized Distribution Version

+Rum Pum Pum uses [webpack](http://webpack.github.io/) to optimize and bundle its resources.
+To create a distribution, use this command (after the steps listed above):

+    grunt dist

 ## Credits and Acknowledgements

 ### Cuíca Sounds (Kangaroo)